 Shin AIBA ✉

 is a professor of Tokyo Metropolitan University, Department of Urban System Sciences.
 His major is city planning and community design, and he works for some communities and local municipalities as a planner or supervisor.
-One of his major project is series of community development projects in Tsuruoka city since 1996.
-He is the author of “Folding up a city (2015 Kadensha in Japanese)” which discussed a problem of shrinking city in Japan.
+One of his major projects is series of community development projects in Tsuruoka city since 1996.
+He is the author of “Folding up a city (2015 Kadensha in Japanese)” which discussed the problem of shrinking cities in Japan.
 Website

 is Assistant Professor of Urban Design and Planning at the Univesity of Washinton, Seattle.
 Her interests focus on sustainable development and livability at the neighborhood level.

 is the founder and executive director of the Centre for Architecture and Human Rights, a Canadian foundation advancing a rights-based approach to development in the practice of architecture, engineering, and planning.
 He has written in a number of publications about housing, cultural, and environmental rights as well as other rights relating to architecture and development.
 He holds a Master in architecture from the University of British Columbia and an LLM in human rights law from Queen’s University Belfast.

 is Professor and Director of the Graduate Institute of Building and Planning, National Taiwan University.
 Born in Taiwan, she has developed and implemented innovative approaches to public involvement in environmental issues through civic arts, community design participation, and social-political activism.

 is a senior lecturer in the School of Architecture at Victoria University of Wellington/Te Herenga Waka.
 Her work focuses on participatory, community-based approaches to develop local responsive designs that consider community needs and landscape changes under different scenarios of sea-level rise and stormwater management.
 She is a co-founder of the Te Ātea – Spatial Justice Co-design Lab research stream.
 Website: https://people.wgtn.ac.nz/victoria.chanse